 The Gateway Offers all effectively help organisations who are considering CRM change, and/or are struggling to develop the business case for senior management.
 They also allow the CRM provider to show that they understand the charity sector’s requirements, culture and challenges, and position themselves as a sector specialist.

-- See our Gateway Offer: 45-minute video tutorial to assess your profit leaks
+- See our Gateway Offer: How to serve a Logic Sandwich

 Three examples of Gateway Products